pymor/pymor/docs/source/technical_overview.rst

 interact appropriately with the solver. pyMOR makes no assumption on how the communication with the solver is managed.
 For instance, communication could take place via a network protocol or job files.
-In particular it should be stressed, that no communication of high-dimensional data between the solver and pyMOR is necessary in general: |VectorArrays| can merely hold handles to data in the solver's memory or some on-disk database.
+In particular it should be stressed, that in general no communication of high-dimensional data between the solver and pyMOR is necessary: |VectorArrays| can merely hold handles to data in the solver's memory or some on-disk database.
 Where possible, we favour, however, a deep integration of the solver with pyMOR by linking the solver code as a Python extension module.
 This allows Python to directly access the solvers data